rstudio/tfprobability/README.md

 This is the start of what hopefully will become the `tfprobability` package.

-Implemented so far (all with tests):

-- a few distribution layers
-- a few distributions corresponding to those layers
+1) Done:

+- installation (this is done in `tensorflow`)
 - generic distribution methods (`sample`, `log_prob` ...)
-- installation (this is done in `tensorflow`)

-To be implemented (move around to reflect priority):
+2) WIP / partially implemented (all with tests):

+- distribution layers
-- more distributions
+- distributions
-- bijectors (the ones which are implemented in TFP)
+- bijectors

+3) Top on wish list

-- more distribution layers
+- remaining distribution layers
+- remaining distributions, bijectors
-- `tfp.layers` (different from the above distribution layers)
+- variational layers (`tfp.layers`, different from the above distribution layers)
 - `mcmc`
 - `optimizer`
-- ...
-- ...
-- bijector R class (ideally just a closure, not R6 - low prio)

-For modules not listed in this list (`edward2`, ...)
-I suggest not implementing anything until we have more information about their state in TFP (some stuff might be under heavy development or outdated).